Friends of Nachusa Grasslands

 Picture

 The white-tailed deer is another large mammal often seen at the preserve.
-Look for them to gather in the early morning or right before sunset.
+Look for them to gather in the prairie during early morning hours or right before sunset.
 They can even be seen grazing near the bison herd.
 The deer enter and exit the bison units quite easily, either leaping over the fences or, more often, going under.
 The fence does not go completely to the ground, and this allows other animals to come and go.
 The deer tracks are very recognizable.
 They look like upside down hearts.

 Beaver